victornnamdii/weavesocks-infrastructure/aws/README.md

 - The tag `"kubernetes.io/role/elb" = 1` allows public load balancers to be placed in public subnets

 - The tag `"kubernetes.io/role/internal-elb" = 1` allows private load balancers to be placed in private subnets

+The IDs for each subnet are then outputted from [modules/subnets/outputs.tf](./modules/subnets/outputs.tf) so other modules in the infrastructure can use them.

+### Elastic IPs

+Instances in the VPC's private subnet would need to communicate with the internet for things like software installation and updates, to be able to do this, NAT Gateways would be used to allow instances in the private subnet communicate with the internet.
+The NAT Gateways would require public static IP adddresses to be allocated to them to help with the internet communication.
+AWS Elastic IPs (EIP) are suitable for this purpose.

+The configuration for the EIPs can be found at [modules/eip/main.tf](./modules/eip/main.tf).

+- The file contains just 2 terraform `aws_eip` resources, which their IDs are then outputted from [modules/eip/outputs.tf](./modules/eip/outputs.tf) so the nat gateway module can use them.

+### NAT Gateways

+As mentioned above, instances in the VPC's private subnet would need to communicate with the internet for things like software installation and updates, to be able to do this, NAT Gateways would be used to allow instances in the private subnet communicate with the internet.

+The configuration for the NAT Gateways can be found at [modules/nat-gateways/main.tf](./modules/nat-gateways/main.tf).

+- The IDs of the EIPs created are then linked to the NAT Gateways and so are the subnets using `allocation_id` and `subnet_id` fields respectively.

+### Route Tables

+Route tables contain rules that determine where traffic from the subnets are directed to.
+And since the subnets contain internet gateways and nat gateways that should allow communication with the internet, I decided to use route tables to direct traffic  from the IGWs and NAT gateways to the internet.

+The configuration for the route tables can be found at [modules/route-tables/main.tf](./modules/route-tables/main.tf).

+- A public route table is created for the internet gateway.
+  - The route table is connected to the created VPC using `vpc_id` attribute
+  - A route is created where `0.0.0.0/0` CIDR block also known as the internet is specified as the Destination
+  - The IGW created is linked to the route created using the `gateway_id`.
+  - This routes traffic from our internet gateway to the internet